mrcmina/Project-REDEFINE/README.md

 ### General description

-This repository contains input files and documentation for running LANDIS-II/PnET in Quebec
+This repository contains
+ - LANDIS-II/PnET-Succession input files and documentation for running the model in the Centre-du-Quebec
+ - R scripts to share

 -----------

 ### Study area

-The study area is located in the administrative region of the Centre-du-Québec (Fig. 1).
+The study area is located in the administrative region of the Centre-du-Québec.
 It is a rural landscape situated in Southern Quebec in which forest patches are intermixed with agricultural land and urban areas.

 -----------